Adir7SK/ASV-project/README.md

 About benchmarking:

 Each class and function have to have a particular name, depending on its perposes.
-If you fx start the benchmarks name with time, then the benchmark will measure the time. asv understands how to handle the prefix in either CamelCase or lowercase with underscores.
+If you fx start the functions name with time, then it will be a time benchmarking. asv understands how to handle the prefix in either CamelCase or lowercase with underscores (fx def time_measure and def TimeMeasure).
 See more in the following link, under "Benchmark types": https://asv.readthedocs.io/en/latest/writing_benchmarks.html#writing-benchmarks

 The default timeout for each function is 60s, which can be sometimes problematic.
 In order to change it, you'll need to write in the class but not in a function; timeout = x, where x is a float variale, and is in seconds, i.e. timeout = 72.33 means that you've changed the timeout to be 72.33 seconds.

-Creating a new class, with an existing class name in the following brackets, means that the new class will inherit all the functions from the class in the brackets.
+Creating a new class, with an existing class name in the following brackets, means (as in every python program) that the new class will inherit all the functions from the class in the brackets.
 It's also possible to add other functions.
 Short example:

 ```
 class TimeSuit():